b-rodrigues/rap4all/README.md

 ## NEWS

+2023-10-03: Several typos were corrected (thanks to the many contributors) and
+            the wikipedia tables that are scraped at the beginning of the book are now re-hosted on Github Pages for reproducibility purposes.

 2023-07-10: Two formatting issues were fixed on pages 338 and 419 from the PDF.

 2023-06-29: A typo was spotted on the PDF version of the book, at the top of